Energage and USA TODAY partner to publish Top Workplaces USA

 (b) your use of the Services in breach of this Agreement; or

-(c) your Users’ use of the Services in breach of this Agreement; or
+(c) your Users’ use of the Services in breach of this Agreement.

-Energage will indemnify, defend, and hold you harmless from and against all liabilities, damages, and costs (including settlement costs and reasonable attorneys’ fees) arising out of a third-party claim that the technology used to provide the Services to you infringes any Intellectual Property Rights of such third party.
+Energage will indemnify, defend, and hold harmless you, your officers, Board of Directors, and your affiliates from and against all liabilities, damages, and costs (including settlement costs and reasonable attorneys’ fees) arising out of a third-party claim that the technology used to provide the Services to you infringes any Intellectual Property Rights of such third party.
 However, in no event will Energage have any obligations or liability under this Section arising from: